 There is very often a clear parallel between Discworld magic and our world's nuclear power.
 This is the sort of timescale it takes for plutonium waste to decay to a 'harmless' state.
-Given Terry's background in the nuclear industry, and his comments since, there's no doubt that these parallels are intended.
+Given Terry's background in the nuclear industry, and his comments since, there is little doubt that these parallels are intentional.

 In Clement Clarke Moore's poem The Night Before Christmas, "not a creature was stirring, not even a mouse".

 - [p.
 47] "[...] the Quirmian philosopher Ventre, who said, 'Possibly the gods exist and possibly they do not.
 So why not believe in them in any case?
 If it's all true you'll go to a lovely place when you die, and if it isn't then you've lost nothing, right?'"

 This is a rephrasing of Pascal's Wager: "If you believe in God and turn